-For trike lovers who love to travel beautiful spots using a handcycle, I’ve got a fantastic prospect for you.
-Yes, this Hand trike from Top End will blow your mind with some mouthwatering features with the top-grade build quality.
+For trike lovers who love to travel to beautiful spots using a handcycle, I’ve got a fantastic prospect for you.
+Yes, this Hand trike from Top End will blow your mind with some mouthwatering features with top-grade build quality.

 This excellent vehicle’s hand operation style will be a great advantage for people who have leg or knee problems.
 To ensure optimal safety, this guy is molded with a wrap-around frame design.
-The seat is made 17-inch wide to give you heavenly comfort and you won’t feel congested while enjoying the roadside view.
+The seat is made 17 inches wide to give you heavenly comfort and you won’t feel congested while enjoying the roadside view.

 In addition to that, this Force-3 trike incorporates a tall and straight backrest which makes your ride further effortless.
 Apart from that, the lightweight aluminum frame of it gives your aerodynamic advantages as well as supreme comfort where it counts.
 Also because of less weight, you can easily lift and put it into your van.

 This rugged, lightweight recumbent trike keeps you performing at optimum levels for hours with its 30-speed feature and Shimano components.
-It also includes seat and back cushions, seat straps, a safety flag, chain guard, a disc brake, and a drafting bumper to make sure your ride is as safe and secure as it seems.
+It also includes seat and back cushions, seat straps, a safety flag, a chain guard, a disc brake, and a drafting bumper to make sure your ride is as safe and secure as it seems.